19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Deity Index/Thuulc.md

 Leaving Thuulc's faith curses you with the perfect madness of a doomed fool.

-- Your [Intelligence](../../../../Player%20Characters/Chosen%20Statistics/Intelligence.md) becomes -3 until you find a way to break the curse.
+- Your [Intelligence](../../../Player%20Characters/Chosen%20Statistics/Intelligence.md) becomes -3 until you find a way to break the curse.
 - You cannot benefit from [Thuulc's Boon](#Thuulc's%20Boon) until you complete a quest of the GM's choosing.

 ## Thuulc's Ethos

 Thuulc, demon of the deep.
 While his chief domain is [Water](../../Spell%20Domains/Water.md), he is the hoarder of all forbidden and arcane knowledge, and grants his followers abilities to glimpse the un-glimpseable.

 Many a mage have been tempted by the draw of the forbidden knowledge that Thuulc offers.
-There is some knowledge that the [Arcane Guild](../../../../Economy/Detailed%20Prices/Relevant%20Prices/Arcane%20Guild.md) has banned for reason, and you should let sleeping dogs lie, lest the great beast of the deep wrap his tentacles around your mind.
+There is some knowledge that the [Arcane Guild](../../../Economy/Detailed%20Prices/Relevant%20Prices/Arcane%20Guild.md) has banned for reason.
+Word to the wise; let sleeping dogs lie, lest the great beast of the deep wrap his tentacles around your mind.